tim2000/rtfm/Readme.md

 When the WebServer receives HTTP Post events, it parses it to know what button is being pushed.
 The event is translated into Midi.

-The MIDI mapping of each sounds is described in mapping.json where you can select if the sound is trigger using a notes on/off event or a CC.
+The MIDI mapping of each sounds is described in mapping.json where you can select if the sound will be triggered using a notes on/off event or a CC.
 You can also specify the MIDI channel to use.
-You can also the "group" field in mapping.json to improve the HTML page, which is quickly required if you have more than 10 semples.
+You can also use the "group" field in mapping.json to improve the HTML page, which is quickly required if you have more than 10 samples.

 ## Use